-Can an applicant own shares in the UK company?
+Can an applicant on sole representative visa own shares in the UK company?

 No, because when they apply to extend their leave and for indefinite leave to remain they will need evidence that all shares are held by the overseas parent company.